 Visual field loss

 Formal visual field testing often reveals an enlarged blind spot or peripheral field loss even when a patient reports no visual symptoms.
 The visual field loss in IIH tends to be gradual and peripheral, and the brain adapts to it without the patient noticing until it is well advanced.
-Regular visual field testing is essential in monitoring IIH, even when vision subjectively feels fine.
+Regular visual field testing is important in monitoring IIH, even when vision subjectively feels fine.

 Diagnosis